microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ### Update test data

-The sample-request.json file contains a single test data used for testing the online endpoint after deployment in the pipeline.
-Each example has its own sample-request.json file and for custom flows, it should be updated to reflect test data needed for testing.
+The sample-request.json file contains a single test record used for testing the online endpoint after deployment from the pipeline.
+Each example has its own sample-request.json file and for custom flows, it should be updated to reflect test data needed for the scenario.

 ## Example Prompt Run, Evaluation and Deployment Scenario